 Try not to hesitate to tell people how you feel.
 If you choose to say no, then it should be so.
 Remember to be firm and not over-apologize.
 Don’t be afraid just because you think the person(s) may get offended; it is not wise to try to please someone at the cost of your happiness.

-Life becomes better for everyone once boundaries are in place; it can help eliminate any misunderstandings or grey areas, and in turn, help avoid disagreements.
+Life becomes better for everyone once boundaries are in place; it can help eliminate any misunderstandings or grey areas and help avoid disagreements.

 Putting your foot down will be the most challenging part.
 By saying no, it shows that you have a plan and goals that are of importance to you.
-Clearly expressing those needs will eliminate misunderstanding and help you feel confident.
+Expressing those needs will eliminate misunderstanding and help you feel confident.

 3. Plan For Your Time Well